ACl365/solidtime/README.md

 ## Contributing

+No Jira: we use GitHub Issues and Discussions as the single source of truth.
+Document decisions in PRs and in the repository (docs/).

 Please open an issue or start a discussion and wait for approval before submitting a pull request.
 This does not apply to tiny fixes or changes however, please keep in mind that we might not merge PRs for various reasons.

 Please read the [CONTRIBUTING.md](./CONTRIBUTING.md) before sumbitting a Pull Request.